ApexDevelopment/TinyGCalc/README.md

 ### Pico SDK Setup

-TinyGCalc expects the Pico SDK to be installed globally for embedded targets.
+TinyGCalc expects the Pico SDK to be installed globally.
 You can set the SDK location when running CMake:

 ```bash
 cmake -DPICO_SDK_PATH=/path/to/pico-sdk ..